SwarnenduDasKW/Country-Capital-Flag/README.md

 3. Implement scoring system
 4. The footer doesn't stay at the bottom of the home page when list becomes smaller
 5. Don't like the white background
+6. The Navbar disappears on scrolling
+7. Upon loadin of the quiz page if user clicks of previous button the application crashes.